-The aim of EYE is to help young European researchers in a range of disciplines to realise their scientific potential in future and emerging technologies (FET) and contribute to breakthrough research.
-The project will encourage the generation of high risk scientific ideas through brainstorming and interdisciplinary collaboration between young researchers.
-In addition, EYE will support the development of their leadership potential through networking and training.
+The aim of EYE was to help young European researchers in a range of disciplines to realise their scientific potential in future and emerging technologies (FET) and contribute to breakthrough research.
+The project encouraged the generation of high risk scientific ideas through brainstorming and interdisciplinary collaboration between young researchers.
+In addition, EYE supported the development of their leadership potential through networking and training.

-The EYE project will support young researchers interested or already involved in high risk FET-quality multi/interdisciplinary research enabled by information and communication technology (ICT).
+The EYE project supported young researchers interested or already involved in high risk FET-quality multi/interdisciplinary research enabled by information and communication technology (ICT).
 A young researcher is a holder of a PhD degree awarded at least six years prior to participation in EYE activities and events.

-The EYE project is coordinated by the Technical University of Delft.
-Ten partners, including six universities, two research institutions and two small and medium enterprises (SMEs) from 9 European countries, have joined forces to deliver EYE.
-The partners will establish a network of local collaborators in 38 countries across Europe, which will promote the EYE activities locally among young researchers.
-Europlan UK is the originator of the EYE project idea and will be responsible for communication and coordination of multiple activities undertaken by the partners.
+The EYE project was coordinated by the Technical University of Delft.
+Ten partners, including six universities, two research institutions and two small and medium enterprises (SMEs) from 9 European countries, had joined forces to deliver EYE.
+The partners established a network of local collaborators in 38 countries across Europe, which promoted the EYE activities locally among young researchers.
+Europlan UK was the originator of the EYE project idea and was responsible for communication and coordination of multiple activities undertaken by the partners.

-Starting in November 2013, the EYE project will span a period of two years.
-The project will support a series of complementary regional and European brainstorming and training events for young scientists involved in FET-quality research, such as seminars, conferences and summer schools.
-Young researchers will be invited to take part in two cycles of EYE events and competitions.
-Travel and accommodation costs of selected participating young researchers will be covered by the EYE project.
+Starting in November 2013, the EYE project supported a series of complementary regional and European brainstorming and training events for young scientists involved in FET-quality research, such as seminars, conferences and summer schools.
+Young researchers were invited to take part in two cycles of EYE events and competitions.
+Travel and accommodation costs of selected participating young researchers were covered by the EYE project.

 Lab Surfing Workshops - regional brainstorming and networking events